What is Rhombus?

 ∠A + ∠D = 180°

-- A rhombus has rotational symmetry of 180 degrees (order 2).
-That is, a rhombus retains its original orientation when rotated by an angle 180 degrees.
+• A rhombus has a rotational symmetry of 180 degrees (order 2).
+A rhombus retains its original orientation when rotated by an angle of 180 degrees.

-- The diagonals of a rhombus are the only 2 lines of symmetry that a rhombus has.
-These divide the rhombus into 2 identical halves.
+• The diagonals of a rhombus coincide with the 2 lines of symmetry.
+They divide the rhombus into 2 identical halves.

 Area of a Rhombus